caas-team/sparrow/README.md

 configuration is a technical configuration to configure the `sparrow` instance itself.

-The checks configuration will be loaded during the runtime by the `loader` from a remote endpoint.
+The checks configuration will be loaded during runtime by the `loader` from a remote endpoint.
 The `loader` can be used to get the configuration local as well (type: `file`).
 This configuration consists of the checks' configuration.

 ### Startup